ReadShade/readshade.github.io/docs/depth3d/basicguides/genericdepth.md

 # Generic Depth

-## Preface

-Okay, let's talk about the basics.
-You will need the add-on version of ReShade.
-[Read it here.](../../reshade/reshadeversions.md)
+## Introduction to Generic Depth

+The Generic Depth add-on is a powerful tool for enhancing the depth effects in your games.
+To get started, you will need to have the add-on version of ReShade installed.
+You can learn more about the different versions of ReShade [here](../../reshade/reshadeversions.md).

+## Downloading the Generic Depth Add-on
-Then you will need to download the add-on it self [here](https://discord.com/channels/305472403977404416/1081018051526406195).

-Make sure you use the correct one for your game.
+To use the Generic Depth add-on, you will need to download it from the [official Discord channel](https://discord.com/channels/305472403977404416/1081018051526406195).
+Make sure to select the correct version of the add-on for your game to ensure compatibility.

+Please note that using the correct version of the add-on is crucial for optimal performance and to avoid any potential issues.

+You can proceed with installing the add-on once you have downloaded the correct version.